Xaki786/logseq-data/pages/Project Nirvana.md

   logseq.order-list-type:: number
 - ## Tertiary Stuff (requires more thinking)
 - 30 Days Javascript Challenge in Ramadan (Mar 25- April 15)
+  collapsed:: true
 	- https://javascript30.com/
+- CS-50 course (may be one pomodoro daily)
 - [[Project Cyber]]
   logseq.order-list-type:: number
 	- Think about it